dhruv-ahuja/observability_comparison/README.md

 Stack A is SigNoz, built on OpenTelemetry standards, enabling end-to-end observability out of the box.
 Stack B uses Prometheus, Grafana and Loki and requires additional setup to enable metrics and logs coverage.

+> **NOTE**
+> To keep the demonstration straightforward, the application supports usage of only one stack at a time.

 ## Usage Guide

 ### Prerequisites